zarillion/handynotes-plugins/docs/core/pois.md

 `ns.poi.Cirlce` requires the following properties:

 * `origin` (int)
-  * Coordinate from the center of the cirle.
+  * Coordinate from the center of the circle.
 * `radius` (float)
   * Radius of the circle.